 - Barbara Spies (Cardinal Stritch University): Antoinette Brown Blackwell and the Prophetic Voice of the Purity Movement : The Jeremiad in Purity Work.

 Submissions: We welcome submissions from anyone whose work meets our publication goals and CCSN’s mission.
 Submission should be directed to the Network administrator: [email protected].
 Provide a brief description (200-250 words) of the book and how it intersects with Christianity and communication studies.
-Do not send a completed manuscript.
+Do not send a completed manuscript or a book proposal.
+If the editorial board determines your submission is a good fit for the press, we will request a longer book proposal and provide a template for you to complete.